Be sure to use only trusted service providers when you are booking a holiday villa.

-Please see our guide on how to book your villa holiday safely.
+Here is our guide on how to book your villa holiday safely.

-Don’t be surprised if they appear at the top of Internet Search Engines.
-Many scammers pay companies like Internet Search Engines (“pay per click” advertisement campaigns”) to appear on page 1 on Internet Search Engines for common searches, such as “Mallorca Villas” “Canary Villas” etc. Internet Search Engines do try to help by removing these adverts, but unfortunately it can be a lengthy process before the scammers adverts are spotted and removed.
+They appear at the top in an Internet search engine searches, it must be fine!
+NO!
+Many scammers pay companies such as Internet search engines (“pay per click” advertising campaigns) to appear on page 1 of Internet search engines for common searches, such as “Villas de Mallorca”, “Villas of the Canary Islands », etc. While Internet search engines help eliminate these ads, it can be a lengthy process before scammers are detected and removed.

-Examine the site’s image because if this is a fake websites, all of the content on the site will be fake and taken from other legitimate sites.
-You can upload an image using Google image search of the villa and company employees to see if they have been copied from genuine sites.
-Some scammers will also “flip” the images over so they cannot be found on a search.
-Use the FlipAPicture website to “flip” the images horizontally over and then search for them.
-If you find them elsewhere please contact and question that company.
+Examine the image of the site As these are fake websites, all content on the site will be false and will be taken from other legitimate sites.
+Upload an image using Google image search of the villa and company employees to see if they have been copied from original sites.
+Some scammers will also “flip” the images so they are not in a search.
+Use the FlipAPicture website to “flip” the images horizontally and then search for them.
+If you find them elsewhere, contact and ask that company.

 Utilizamos cookies propias y de terceros, analizando sus hábitos de navegación en nuestra página web, con la finalidad de garantizar la calidad, seguridad y mejora de los servicios ofrecidos a través de la misma.
 En los casos en que el usuario no manifieste expresamente si acepta o no la instalación de las cookies, pero continúe utilizando nuestra página web, se entenderá que éste ha dado su consentimiento, informándole expresamente de la posibilidad de bloquear o eliminar las cookies instaladas en su equipo mediante la configuración de las opciones del navegador.
 Puede obtener más información a este respecto consultando nuestra “Política de Cookies”.AceptarPolítica de cookies